WireGuard VPN Client Configuration Example¶

 |

-Some of these values must be obtained from the VPN provider or server administrator.
+Some or all of these values must be obtained from the VPN provider or server administrator.
 Methods vary, but some may have a web-based portal which shows settings or generates a configuration file.
 Others may opt to send settings in a more secure manner.

 Keys¶